 Learn to be Lean Program

-Physicians and nurses cover exercise physiology, target heart rates, importance of aerobic and strength training, metabolism and eating behaviors.
-The group shares experiences and discusses their own responses.
+Our physicians and nurses cover exercise physiology, target heart rates, importance of aerobic and strength training, metabolism and eating behaviors.
+Each group member shares his or her experiences and responses.

 Call the Massachusetts General Hospital Corrigan Minehan Heart Center outpatient access nurse at 866-644-8910